 The key is not to succumb to inhibitions; the chance of someone reading your private thoughts, hurting someone else’s feelings or the worry of sounding like a moaning narcissist.
 As long as it’s true, don’t censor or play tug and pull with your thoughts.
 Put it all on paper and by all means, burn it if it gives you closure.

 The beauty in presenting it as words on paper and not as thoughts in your mind is that it gives you room to analyse.
-There is a stronger sense of self-awareness when reading your own words back.
-There is a definite lack of it when it comes to your thoughts.
+There is a stronger sense of self-awareness when reading your own words back to yourself.
 Consider all the weird things you think about day in and day out including the general suspicion that you are indeed part of the matrix.
-As humans, we are all presented with life’s challenges but it is how we handle it that makes us grow as people.
-By simply picking up a pen and paper (or you know, something more 2017 like open a word document), you’d make your first step towards self-improvement.
+By simply picking up a pen and paper (or you know, something more 2017 like open a word document), you can take your first step towards self-improvement.